Research Plan

 A detailed research plan describes how you plan to conduct your research.
 Define a hypothesis, develop a procedure, and obtain the appropriate approvals before starting your research.

-Your research plan is required part of the project registration form.
+Your research plan is a required part of the project registration form.

-• Procedures: Detail all procedures and experimental design to be used for data collection
+• Detail all procedures and experimental design including methods for data collection.

-• Bibliography: List at least three (3) major references (e.g. science journal articles, books, internet sites) from your library research.
+• Bibliography: List at least three (5) major references (e.g. science journal articles, books, internet sites) from your literature review/research.
 If you plan to use vertebrate animals, give an additional animal care reference.

-1. Human subjects research (See instructions on page 8-11 of the ISEF Rule Book):
+Human Subjects/Human Subject Questionnaires (See instructions on page 8-11 of the ISEF Rule Book)

 • Detail all procedures, include what the participants are asked to do